 - Best Portable Stands List

-If I wasn’t in my co-working shared workspace, I was in a hotel room, in a cafe or coffee shop or working out of overseas office spaces.
+If I wasn’t in my co-working shared workspace, I was at a hotel room desk, in a cafe or coffee shop or working out of overseas office spaces.
 You can never underestimate the importance of maintaining good ergonomics when working from your laptop when you travel or work remotely.
 This portable laptop stand list is my effort to help you stand healthy.